"You build a bond with people - they become pop stars"

 No time? blue News summarizes for you

-Podcasts have long been part of everyday life in Switzerland: according to "Digimonitor 2024", around four million people listen to them - almost two thirds of the population.
+- Podcasts have long been part of everyday life in Switzerland: according to "Digimonitor 2024", around four million people listen to them - almost half of the population.

 Whether cooking, on the way to work or at the gym - podcasts have long been an integral part of everyday life in Switzerland.
 According to the representative study "Digimonitor 2024", around four million people in the country now listen to podcasts at least occasionally.
 This corresponds to almost two thirds of the population.
 Just two years ago, the figure was only 2.6 million.

 Podcasts are no longer just listened to, but also watched - and on ever larger stages.
 Whether at Kaufleuten, Volkshaus or even Zurich's Hallenstadion, Switzerland's largest concert hall, podcasters are now performing live.
-On October 26, "Zivadiliring" will be the first Swiss podcast to perform in front of a sold-out audience, followed in January by the German true crime hit "Mord auf Ex".
+On October 26, "Zivadiliring" will be the first Swiss podcast to perform in front of a sold-out audience, followed by the German true crime hit "Mord auf Ex" in January.

 But why are podcasts so popular?